Hatimloha/Full_Stack/chai_aur_code/chai_aur_js/10.class_&_oops/06_prototype-inheritence.md

     console.log(`Score is: ${this.score}`)
 }

-const chai = new creteUser('chai', 25) // We need new keyword to print the value otherwise it will give error due to not having context const chai = new creteUser('tea', 250)
+const chai = new createUser('chai', 25) // We need new keyword to print the value otherwise it will give error due to not having context const chai = new createUser('tea', 250)

 chai.printMe()
 ```